Ancient History Playlist

 Fun Facts

-Mohenjo-daro’s Great Bath is one of the earliest public water tanks in the world.
+Great Bath at Mohenjo-daro is among the earliest public water tanks.

 Mains Key Points